starredjaco/writeups/pwn/hxp2025/orakel-von-hxp/README.md

-# orakel-von-xp
+# orakel-von-hxp

 ## TL; DR
 - Stack buffer overflow in LM3S6965EVB board (ARM Cortex-M3), shellcode to read from UART1

 ## Challenge Description

 > AI took my job and now I feel lost.
-Good thing I have an oracle to ask what to do, altough I can’t make sense of what it says.
+Good thing I have an oracle to ask what to do, although I can’t make sense of what it says.
 Hint: The flag is continously input on UART1.

 - Category: **pwn**